argoproj-labs/training-material/argo-workflows/api/access-token.md

 * A **role** with the permission we want to use.
 * A **service account** for our automation user.
+* A **service account token** for our service account.
-* A **role binding** to bind the role to the service account:
+* A **role binding** to bind the role to the service account.

-In our example, we want to create a role for Jenkins to use that can create, get and list workflows:
+In our example, we want to create a role for Jenkins so it can create, get and list workflows:

 Create the role:

-`kubectl create role jenkins --verb=create,get,list --resource=workflows.argoproj.io`{{execute}}
+`kubectl create role jenkins --verb=create,get,list --resource=workflows.argoproj.io --resource=workfloweventbindings --resource=workflowtemplates`{{execute}}

 Create the service account: